 Our school enjoys the natural beauty of Colorado.
-At a minimum, 2-3 days of every week is spent on learning expeditions outside of a traditional classroom.
-The itenerary for travel is shaped by the student interest, the seasons, and events and celebrations in and around Colorado.
-Students will also plan and organize a leadership trip that will take us out of Colorado as well.
+At a minimum, 2-3 days of every week are spent on learning expeditions outside of a traditional classroom.
+The itinerary for travel is shaped by student interest, the seasons, and events and celebrations in and around Colorado.
+Students also plan and organize a leadership trip that will take us out of Colorado as well.
 We believe that travel provides a rich and rewarding experiential education.

 In order to provide a rigorous and personalized curriculum for each student, all students have holistic individualized learning plans that address their goals, learning style, and areas for growth.
 Students are in charge of documenting their learning, and students participate in self assessment.
 The needs and dreams of each student are considered in curriculum planning.
 Every student receives an engaging and personalized curriculum that adequately covers traditional subjects, and then extends student inquiry to personal passions as well.

 We provide students with rigorous academic and real-world learning opportunities.